jmcantrell/arch-bootstrap/README.md

 #### Users

 - `INSTALL_ROOT_PASSWORD`: The root account password (only used if not setting a privileged user, default: `hunter2`)
-- `INSTALL_SUDOER_LOGIN`: The primary privileged user's login (if set to a non-empty value, the root account will be disabled)
+- `INSTALL_SUDOER_LOGIN`: The primary privileged user's login (if set to a non-empty value, the root account will also be disabled)
 - `INSTALL_SUDOER_PASSWORD`: The primary privileged user's password (default: `hunter2`)
 - `INSTALL_SUDOER_SHELL`: The primary privileged user's shell (default: same as the default for `useradd`)
 - `INSTALL_SUDOER_USE_GROUP`: If set to a non-empty value, the sudoer group will be configured, regardless of whether or not a privileged user is created.